 8. Field test for parking.
-It must be capable of holding the laden ATV stationary on an 18% up and down gradient.
+It must be capable of holding the laden ATV stationary on an 18% up and down gradient done lever limited.
+Always do the procedure 1 to 8 when necessary.

-The temporary adjusting can be done to the brake cable on the parking lever side by turn the adjuster (nut) directly.
+A temporary adjusting can also be to the brake cable on the parking side by turn the adjuster (nut) directly.
+But the adjust range is